Sumit-Programmer/Let-s-talk/README.md

 Feedback and Support:

-For any inquiries, feedback, or assistance, please reach out to [ aksyb384@gmail.com ].
+For any inquiries, feedback, or assistance, please reach out to [ sumitcoder987@gmail.com ] or follow me on linkedln[ https://linkedin.com/in/Sumit-Programmer ].
 We value your input and are committed to providing prompt support to ensure a seamless experience with our software.

 Acknowledgments: